Sriprada30/banner-demo/README.md

-Customizable Banner Generator
+# 🎨 Banner Demo

-Overview
+## 📌 Project Overview

-This project is a React-based application that allows users to customize banners with dynamic text, background colors, text colors, and icons.
-It provides an interactive UI built with React and Vite for fast development and performance.
+**Banner Demo** is a React-based web application that allows users to customize a banner with different background colors, text colors, and icons.
+This project is built using **React + Vite** for fast and efficient development, along with **Tailwind CSS** for styling.

-Features
+## ✨ Features

-Customize the banner text.
+- 🎯 Customize banner text.

-Select from multiple background and text color options.
+- 🎨 Select background and text colors from predefined options.

-Choose an icon to display on the banner.
+- 🔖 Choose an icon to display on the banner.

-Real-time preview of changes.
+- ⚡ Instant preview of changes.

-Technologies Used

-React: Frontend framework for building UI components.

-Vite: A fast build tool optimized for modern web development.

-Tailwind CSS: For styling and responsive design.

-Installation

-Prerequisites

-Ensure you have Node.js installed.

-Steps
+## 🛠️ Tech Stack
+- **Frontend:** React, Vite, Tailwind CSS
+- **Testing:** React Testing Library, Jest

 ## 🚀 Installation & Setup
 To set up the project locally, follow these steps: